ealopera/PLN_del_CDM/README.md

 and "family" is a random intercept based on the familial information

 Requirements: \
--Phenotype(s) file: File containing the columns "id","fam","mother","father","group", "age","gender". \
+-Phenotype(s) file: File containing the columns "id", "fam", "mother", "father", "group", "age", "gender". \
 where the colums "id","fam","mother","father" consist of independent identifiers for each individual, family, mother and father, respectively. \
 The column "group" classifies the individuals according to the cardiomiopathy symtoms and their state of PLN mutation in four groups, namely: "asympt_ncarr" "sympt_ncarr", "asympt_carr", "sympt_carr". \
 -phenotypes list (optional, defaults to all columns of the phenotypes file excep the ones mentioned above) to be evaluated in a file with a phenotype per line without header. \